 If the shape of the popularly coined Lego bags looked familiar, it was likely because Chanel seemed to have had a bit more inspiration than just the popular children’s toys.
 The shape of the bags, themselves, actually mirrors that of the closure that appears on the “Boy” collection of bags that Lagerfeld had introduced a couple of years prior.
 That very shape was the focus of a trademark application that counsel for Chanel filed with the U.S. Patent and Trademark Office (“USPTO”) in the fall of 2018, seeking a registration for “a horizontal rectangle with smaller squares on each corner and smaller vertical rectangles on each side and back-to-back interlocking ‘C’s in the center with a circle between the ‘C’s” for use on handbags.

 Despite the marked similarities between the Lego bag and the “Boy” bag clasp, Chanel was seeking a registration for the latter based on the specimen it provided with the USPTO.

-In filing a trademark application for registration for the configuration of the metal handbag closure, itself, Chanel was essentially asserting that the appearance of it acts as an indicator of its source, or in other words, when consumers see the closure, they know that it comes from a single source: Chanel.
+In filing a trademark application for registration (no. 88896366) for the configuration of the metal handbag closure, itself, Chanel was essentially asserting that the appearance of it acts as an indicator of its source, or in other words, when consumers see the closure, they know that it comes from a single source: Chanel.
 As far as trade dress goes, this is a relatively obvious example given that Chanel’s famed double “C” logo is emblazoned on the clasp, and integral to the mark that Chanel was seeking a registration for (as indicated by the brand’s description of the mark, as stated above).

 Without any significant pushback from the USPTO (save for a request for a new drawing), Chanel received a registration for the handbag closure in November 2019.